Currently viewing the tag: "journaling prompt"

 Fiction Writing Prompt: Use the first line of the week as the starting point or inspiration for a scene, story, poem, or haiku.

-Non-Fiction / Speechwriting Prompt: Tell your audience about the pastime of exploring abandoned places.
+Non-Fiction / Speechwriting Prompt: Tell your audience a dramatic or humorous story about a wish come true.

 Fiction Writing Prompt: Use the word of the week in whatever you write today.